-One of the exciting developments in the world of NFTs is an explosion of art and collectable projects focused heavily on raising funds for a range of charities and positive causes.
+One of the exciting developments in the world of digital art NFTs is an explosion of collectable projects focused heavily on raising funds for a range of charities and positive causes.
 Far from offering a small one-off donation, many of the projects are extremely generous, offering large shares of their sales and royalty prices to chosen charities, or allowing the community around an NFT art collection to choose which charities funds can be donated to.

-Many of these auctions, often those created by celebrities of one kind or another, follow a traditional method; a special item is put up for auction as an NFT, and the proceeds from the auction are donated to the cause of choice.
-Two high profile examples are NSA whistleblower Edward Snowden, who created an artwork which sold for $5.5 million for the Freedom of the Press Foundation, whilst Twitter founder Jack Dorsey sold his first Tweet for $2.9 million, which was donated to GiveDirectly Africa who work to alleviate poverty.
+Many of these auctions, often those created by celebrities of one kind or another, follow a traditional method.
+A special item is put up for auction as an NFT, and the proceeds from the auction are donated to the cause of choice.
+Two high profile examples are NSA whistleblower Edward Snowden, who created an original artwork which sold for $5.5 million for the Freedom of the Press Foundation, whilst Twitter founder Jack Dorsey sold his first Tweet for $2.9 million, which was donated to GiveDirectly Africa who work to alleviate poverty.

 The NFT art projects designed to support charity long term

 Floki Inu began life as a cryptocurrency and has diversified into various associated areas, including an NFT art collection promising all proceeds to the Million Gardens Movement which creates community gardens, they sold out in 32 minutes raising $1.4 million.
-A similar community focused effort, the Bored Ape Yacht Club, sells NFTs which include a range of membership privileges, and the community regularly choose to donate large sums to a range of animal related charities; almost $1 million to date including $600,000 for Orangutan Outreach.
+A similar community focused effort, the Bored Ape Yacht Club, sells NFTs which include a range of membership privileges.
+The community regularly choose to donate large sums to a range of animal related charities; almost $1 million to date including $600,000 for Orangutan Outreach.

 NFTs are proving a unique tool to raise charitable funds